Diddillibah - Rosemount

 The area's income profile falls below national averages based on AreaSearch analysis

-In financial year 2022, Diddillibah - Rosemount had a median taxpayer income of $48,597 and an average income of $60,976.
-These figures are below the national averages of $50,780 and $64,844 respectively for Rest of Qld.
-By March 2025, adjusting for Wage Price Index growth of 11.71%, estimated median income is approximately $54,288 and average income is $68,116.
-According to the 2021 Census, household, family, and personal incomes in Diddillibah - Rosemount rank modestly, between the 30th and 41st percentiles.
-Income analysis shows that the largest segment comprises 26.6% of residents earning $1,500 to $2,999 weekly (1,248 residents), similar to the broader area's pattern where 31.7% fall within this range.
+According to AreaSearch's aggregation of the latest postcode level ATO data released for financial year 2022, Diddillibah - Rosemount had a median income among taxpayers of $48,597.
+The average income stood at $60,976.
+This is below the national average and compares to levels of $50,780 and $64,844 across Rest of Qld respectively.
+Based on Wage Price Index growth of 13.99% since financial year 2022, current estimates would be approximately $55,396 (median) and $69,507 (average) as of September 2025.
+According to 2021 Census figures, household, family and personal incomes all rank modestly in Diddillibah - Rosemount, between the 30th and 41st percentiles.
+Income analysis reveals the largest segment comprises 26.6% earning $1,500 - 2,999 weekly (1,246 residents).
+This pattern is also seen in the broader area where 31.7% similarly occupy this income range.
 Housing affordability pressures are severe, with only 83.5% of income remaining after housing costs, ranking at the 41st percentile.
 The area's SEIFA income ranking places it in the 6th decile.

 Frequently Asked Questions - Income